How do I find work experience in law?

 Work placements

 If you don't have access to, or cannot get onto, a formal vacation scheme, you can still gain valuable work experience using your own initiative, whether in a legal firm, legal advice centre, an internship with an in-house legal team or through other opportunities.
+You may also want to consider firms that offer virtual work experience through internships or other online resources allowing you to find out about the work of a lawyer without the need to be 'in the office.

 Work Placements can develop invaluable skills such as project work, client presentations, interviewing clients, drafting letters, legal research, as well as developing contacts with other legal professionals.